Note: This is a translation from the Japanese article.

 - Maintenance cost of local environments such as Appium, Ruby

-However, currently Firebase Test Lab does not support Appium, so we tried a tool called Docker-Android.
+However, Firebase Test Lab currently does not support Appium, so we tried a tool called Docker-Android.

-This Docker image has features as follows.
+This Docker image has the following features.

 - You can connect this container to Selenium Grid easily.